pranavkumar47/TechStack/Jenkins/README.md

     firewall-cmd --zone=public --add-service=http --permanent
     firewall-cmd --reload

+### To Enable all the incoming ports for a service
     You can also open the required ports for a service by using the –add-service option.
 To permit access by HTTP clients for the public zone:
     -- firewall-cmd --zone=public --add-service=http
     success